ency-l/Fiji-Scripts/README.md

 11. **scalebar100split**

 Scale bar script for multichannel images.
 Split the channels and add a white 100μm scale bar (20px, bottom right, 30px text) to the composite RGB image.
-This script is intended for creating images for __presentation__, NOT analysis.
+This script is intended for creating images for <ins>presentation</ins>, NOT analysis.
 What this means is that it changes individual channel files to RGB color mode.
 Currently needs to manually save the files after they are created.

-*TODO: Automate saving and closing temp files created during processing.*
+> *TODO: Automate saving and closing temp files created during processing.*

 12. **MicroGliaXPO**